nmxmxh/MomohNobert/README.md

 - 👋 Hi, I’m Okhai.
 Frontend Developer with a focus on developing great experiences.
-- 👀 I’m interested in React with Next.js, Augmented Reality & Artificial Intelligence.
+- 👀 I’m interested in React with Next.js, Augmented Realities & Artificial Intelligence.
-- 🌱 I’m currently learning about making better websites with Accessibility & Semantic HTML.
+- 🌱 I’m currently learning about making better websites with Accessibility & Semantic HTML (with Animation on the side).
 - 💞️ I’m looking to collaborate on nothing at the moment.
 Study period!
+- ♥️ I love anime, football, great experiences and thinking about how to create them.
 - 📫 How to reach me ?
 You can send me a mail at okhai0112@gmail.com

 <!---